pivotal/workstation-setup/README.md

 This project does not aim to do everything.
 Some examples:

  * We don't install everything that your project needs.
 These scripts should only install generally useful things, and prefer running quickly over being complete.
  * We avoid setting up and maintaining overly-custom configurations.
-When there is already a tool that will get us something in a conventional manner, such as [bash-it](https://github.com/Bash-it/bash-it), we prefer to use it instead of doing things ourselves.
+When there is already a tool that will get us something in a conventional manner, such as [Oh My Zsh](https://ohmyz.sh/), we prefer to use it instead of doing things ourselves.

 **Warning: the automation script is currently aggressive about what it does and will overwrite vim configurations, bash-it configurations, etc.**